tkanos/gonfig/README.md

 # gonfig

-github.com/tkanos/gonfig is a lightweigh package, that give the ability to have all our json config file and env variables in one config object.
+github.com/tkanos/gonfig is a lightweight package, that give the ability to have all our json config file and env variables in one config object.

 For that we have to define our configuration structure :